Mangachh/csv_to_json/README.md

  ## Postman

  In order to test the endpoint, a postman collection is provided.
-As it uses **Csv** files, before trying to test the endpoint is necessary to put the files in the *postman/files* into the working directory of postman.
+As it uses **Csv** files, before trying to test the endpoint is necessary to put the files in the *postman/files* into postman's working directory.

  ## Liscense